martinbremm/tweetastrophy/README.md

 # Data analysis
-- Document here the project: tweetastrophy
+- Document here the project: Tweetastrophy
-- Description: Project Description
+- Description: Classifying tweets whether they imply a kind of disaster or not
-- Data Source:
+- Data Source: Kaggle
-- Type of analysis: